Last Updated on March 21, 2023 by Jessica Lauren Vine

-Assembling a proper set of tools for your first trip is critical.
+Assembling a proper set of tools for your first trip is critical when you’re looking at what to buy for your first RV trip.
 Ideally, this tool kit will be specific for your RV and will always be stored in it.
 Life on the road is harsh.
 Things shake loose, break and fail.
 Without a good toolset, you can quickly find yourself stranded or without properly functioning systems in your RV.

 If you have a towable, all the tools necessary to adjust, take apart and reassemble your hitch.
 Many of these will be large and specific sizes that won’t come in a standard mechanic’s toolset, so you’ll need to buy them separately.

 A standard household tool set.
 The big box stores have these in toolboxes or tool bags.
 Make sure it has metric, and US-sized sockets, screwdrivers, Allen keys, a utility knife, wire strippers, box wrenches, a hammer, wire cutters, crescent wrenches, and pliers.
 A good example is something like the Kobalt 230 Piece Standard Household toolset with a soft case (Model #87085).

 - Tools in the top of the kit sometimes fall out

 A set of Robertson drivers.
 Robertson bits are square, and they are the most common screw drive type found on RVs.